-A charming musical allegory, BULLY NO MORE explores the repercussions of bullying and celebrates the power of individuals to band together and stand up for what is right.
-With colorful animal characters and lively songs, the show empowers and inspires its audience to look out for one another, treat each other with kindness and respect, and “Hold Onto Hope” in an imperfect world.
+BULLY NO MORE! explores the repercussions of bullying and celebrates the power of individuals to band together and stand up for what is right.
+With compelling characters and lively songs, the show empowers and inspires its audience to look out for one another, treat each other with kindness and respect, and “Hold Onto Hope” in an imperfect world.

 - Rehearsal Materials

 - Cast List

 Dinosaur, who has been traveling through the galaxies, enters to discover a world inhabited by two groups of animals: the dominant Bullies (Lion, Monkey, Owl, and Rabbit) and their helpless Targets (Duck, Unicorn, Skunk, and Elephant).
 The conflict between the two groups appears unresolvable (“We Got Issues”).
 When Dinosaur crash-lands on the mountaintop, the animals explain that they live in “The Land Between.”
 Dinosaur, a born mediator, senses that these two groups need some guidance (“What’ll You Do?”).

 Skunk is a studious scientist.
 But the Bullies, led by Lion, break into Skunk’s laboratory, trash everything, and lock Skunk inside.
 From outside the lab, the Bullies proudly share their malicious social media posts about Skunk (“Copy.
 Paste.
 Send”).
 Dinosaur intercedes, but the Bullies stalk off, unconvinced.

 Next, the Bullies harass Unicorn, pretending she doesn’t exist.
 Unicorn is shaken, doubting her self-worth, but Dinosaur reassures her (“I Am For Real”).